UweTrottmann/tmdb-java/README.md

 Using with Android
 ============

-Because some device manufactures shipped a non-hidden version of GSON you *HAVE* to include a version of GSON with the package name customized, to e.g. myjson.
+Because some device manufactures shipped a non-hidden version of GSON you *HAVE* to replace the included GSON jar (see /libs) with a version with the package name customized, to e.g. myjson.
 For details see this [GSON help page][3].

 License
 =======